OpenHumans/oh-data-demo-template/README.md

 [Click the link](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and choose an installer to download

-### Installing RabbitMQ
+### Installing Redis

-[RabbitMQ](http://www.rabbitmq.com) is an open source [message broker](https://en.wikipedia.org/wiki/Message_broker) used by this application.
+[Redis](https://redis.io/) is an open source, in-memory data structure store, used as a database, cache and [message broker](https://en.wikipedia.org/wiki/Message_broker) used by this application.

-To install RabbitMQ you can follow [these instructions](https://www.rabbitmq.com/download.html), or to install and then set it running in the background:
+To install Redis you can follow [these instructions](https://redis.io/topics/quickstart), or to install and then set it running in the background with Docker:

-`$ brew install rabbitmq`
+`$ docker create --name redis-db -p 6379:6379 redis:alpine`
-`$ brew services start rabbitmq`
+`$ sudo service docker start`

-To set it running on very popular Ubuntu and other Debian based systems, it will likely be started for you after you install the package, but can also start it manually with:
+To set it running with Docker on very popular Ubuntu and other Debian based systems, it will likely be started for you after you install the package, but can also start it manually with:

-`$ sudo rabbitmq-server start`.
+`$ docker start redis-db`.

 ### Python